 Seaxes and Knives

 Seax or sax was the name given to the knives carried by the free men of the early Germanic migrations.
 The Saxons got their name from this style of knife and it was very popular throughout Scandinavia also.
-They range in size and shape immensely but are all held together by a common thread; they were a symbol of freedom.
+They range in size and shape immensely but are all held together by a common truth; they were a symbol of freedom.

 These knives are fascinating and one of my preferred historical styles to explore.

 Herein you'll find the seaxes I have made as well as other knives.
-I will try to post statistics of each knife if I have them still, many have left my hands without proper documentation.